Purchase Order Process: Challenges, Automation & Best Practices

 4. Choose vendor(s) and negotiate

-When you’ve found the vendor(s) you’d like to work with, it’s time to begin vendor negotiations.
-You’ll haggle details of your deal, like unit pricing, lead times, and anticipated delivery date.
+When you’ve found the vendor(s) you want to work with, it’s time to begin vendor negotiations.

-For instance, you can share your 12-month production plan in Cogsy with your suppliers to negotiate better vendor prices for the next year.
-That way, your vendor will have what’s needed to fulfill your POs as you place them (which can reduce your PO lead time).
+For instance, you can share your 12-month growth plan in Cogsy with your suppliers to negotiate better vendor prices for the next year.

 5. Submit PO for discussion and agree on final terms

 After you finish your negotiations, you can submit your PO for discussion.
-If you have purchase order software, this system should submit your PO electronically on your company’s behalf.
+If you use purchase order software, this system will sometimes submit your PO electronically on your company’s behalf.

 During these discussions, you and your vendor will agree on the final terms.
-This includes the costs you owe, the date to ship, and any other particulars related to the PO’s fulfillment.
+This includes the costs you owe (and when), the shipping date, and any other particulars related to the PO’s fulfillment.

 6. Receive, check, and authorize invoice